 a.
-Community Use:
+General Use:

-- i.
-Parks: Any area on the ground that could result in the Poppy being trod upon; - ii.
-Memorials: - designation of Veterans from non-Allied or non-Commonwealth countries; - 2. fixed or non-fixed memorials that do not clearly recognize Veterans; and b.
-Corporate Use:
+i.
+Any area that could result in the Poppy being trod upon;

+ii.
+Memorials:

-- 3. a watermark on walls of recognition or any placement that could have text written across the Poppy image. - iii.
+- designation of Veterans from non-Allied or non-Commonwealth countries; - fixed or non-fixed memorials that do not clearly recognize Veterans; and - 3. a watermark on walls of recognition or any placement that could have text written across the Poppy image.

+- iii.
 Buildings: On floor tiles, including use in Legion Branches; - iv.
-Medical Vehicles and Equipment: Medical vehicles or equipment, even if purchased through donations from the Poppy Trust Fund.
+Medical Vehicles and Equipment: Medical vehicles or equipment, even if purchased through donations from the Poppy Trust Fund. - any situation that could result in the Poppy being consumed, including edible goods.